 Saito-san

-The DECLIVITY 115 is a board suited to hard-core skiers who want to ski powerfully, harder, and faster.
-Its strong torsion and firm underfoot provide stable skiing even at high speeds on rough slopes.
-This surprised me personally, completely changing my impression of the board—it seemed softer and more versatile.
+The DECLIVITY 115 is a ski suited for hard-style skiers who want to ski powerfully, harder, and faster.
+It has strong torsion and a firm stiffness underfoot, allowing for stable skiing even at high speeds on rough slopes.
+I was personally surprised by this, and my impression of it being softer and more versatile completely changed.
 Once you start skiing, you'll want to lean forward and push hard.
-Its strong flex and stability at high speeds make it a truly appealing board.
-If possible, I'd love to try it out at full speed on the first thing in the morning in over 50cm of powder: Kurokura, Ushikubi, Schneider, and Wall 39.
-I'm sure it will be a very satisfying day.
-It's a great board for skiers who ski strong, fast, and on bigger slopes.
+It has a strong flex and its stability at high speeds is very appealing.

 SALOMON | QST-X